zx0r/ResilientNetworkArchitectures/README.md

    - Built-in obfuscation mechanisms.
    - Ability to use various transport layers (TCP, UDP/QUIC, WebSocket, HTTP/2).
    - Compatibility with CDNs.
-7. **Active Development & Community Support**: A protocol that is actively maintained and improved is more likely to adapt to new censorship techniques.
+7. **Active Development & Community Support**: A protocol that is actively maintained and improved is more likely to adapt to new techniques.

 ##### 9.2 Current Leading Protocols by Use Case (as of 2025) <a name="current-leading-protocols-by-use-case"></a>

-Based on the analyses in Section 3 and ongoing observations of the censorship landscape:
+Based on the analyses in Section 3 and ongoing observations of the landscape:

 1. **For Maximum Plausible Deniability and TLS Mimicry (Highest Resistance to Sophisticated DPI/Active Probing)**: